Quietest Aquarium Air Pumps 2023: Reviews and Buying Guide

-As these machines run on motors, these can be noisy at times.
+As air pumps run on motors, they can be noisy at times.
 Add to that the casing which vibrates constantly creating an engine-like sound.

 To solve this problem and to keep our fish buddies in a healthy environment, let’s discuss some of the quietest aquarium air pumps with sound masking technology.